 There is one intermediate milestone for PA3.
-All deadlines are at 5pm.
-Be sure to add javadoc comments to your code to document any special cases, describe tricky parts, and provide an overview of how any non-trivial class is designed.
-(Comments have been a little sparse on the previous assignments...)
+Be sure to add comments to your code to document any special cases, describe tricky parts, and provide an overview of how any non-trivial class is designed.

-- Friday, Nov.
-2: Your compiler must support the -printIR option to print out the TAC instructions for each method.
+Friday, Nov.
+4: Your compiler must support the -printir option to print out the TAC instructions for each method.
 You must extend the write-up to include a description of your TAC instruction set, and any salient issues from your implementation.
-By this checkpoint, you are also strongly encouraged to have your compiler compute the object offset for each declared field; the dispatch vector index for each declared method; and the offset from the frame pointer for each declared parameter and local variable (including the temporaries created during TAC generation).
-This information can simply be stored in the parse tree and printed by an extension of your pretty printer. - Friday, Nov.
-9: PA 3 due.
+By this checkpoint, you are also strongly encouraged to have your compiler compute the object offset for each declared field; the vtable index for each declared method; and the offset from the frame pointer for each declared parameter and local variable (including the temporaries created during TAC generation).
+This information can simply be stored in the parse tree on declaration nodes and printed by an extension of your pretty printer.

+Friday, Nov.
+11: PA 3 due.
 Be sure to include in your writeup any important details about the TAC and Code Generation passes, a summary of your testing methodology, and any known bugs.